crate/crate-docs/style/repos.rst

 Copy the text verbatim from the example ``CODE_OF_CONDUCT.rst`` file above.

-NOTE: At the moment, most *Code of Conduct* files are formatted using Markdown.
+Note: At the moment, most *Code of Conduct* files are formatted using Markdown.
 This is a `known bug <https://github.com/crate/tech-writing-domain/issues/344>`_ and will be fixed.

 .. _optional